National mapping agency: Ukraine

 The SSPE "Kartographia" is the National mapping agency in a form of the State enterprise of Ukraine, serves as the National member of the International Cartographic Association (ICA).
 They produces all the types of cartographic products for educational purposes and general use (topo maps at 1:10,000 and up to 1:1,000,000, tour guides and city maps of all types, including paper and digital maps, atlases, globes, GIS products, virtual classes for schools, etc.), covering the area of Ukraine and all the globe (maps for selected regions, such as France, Africa and World Political Map awarded by ICA).
 Also, they are managing organization of the State cartographo-geodesic fund of Ukraine, supporters of all the State enterprises and institutions in the field of cartography, and provides consulting services for the international organizations, such as UN, OSCE, OHCHR, etc.

-In 2024, the Kartographia celebrated it's 80th Anniversary.
+In 2024, the Kartographia celebrated its 80th Anniversary.
 Long-term cooperation established with HarperCollins (UK), Freytag & Berndt (Germany), ExpressMap (Poland), Didakta (Lithuania), Tecnodidattica (Italy), and other publishers and resellers.